-Tagging experiments suggest that blue cod populations may be isolated from each other and there may be several distinct populations within management areas.
-For the purposes of this summary, BCO 3 is split into two sub-areas along the Statistical Area 022/024 boundary: Statistical Areas 18, 20 and 22 (Northern); and 24 and 26 (Southern).
+Tagging experiments suggest that blue cod populations may be isolated from each other and there may be several distinct sub-populations within management areas.
+For the purposes of this summary, BCO 3 is split into two sub-areas along the Statistical Area 022/024 boundary: Statistical Areas 018, 020 and 022 (Northern); and 024 and 026 (Southern).
 There were insufficient data to produce a standardised CPUE series for the northern sub-area.

-Stock Status Year of Most Recent Assessment 2019 (CPUE analysis) Assessment Runs Presented Standardised CPUE index based on landed catch of BCO target pot fishery Reference Points Target: B{MSY} proxy based on mean CPUE for the period - 1998-99 to 2017-18 Soft Limit: 50% B{MSY} Proxy Hard Limit: 25% B{MSY} Proxy Overfishing Threshold: F{MSY} proxy based on mean relative exploitation rate for the period 1998-99 to 2017-18 Status in relation to Target About as Likely as Not (40-60%) to be at or above Status in relation to Limits Soft Limit: Unlikely (< 40%) to be below Hard Limit: Very Unlikely (< 10%) to be below Status in relation to Overfishing Overfishing is About as Likely as Not (40-60 %) to be occurring
+Stock Status

+Year of Most Recent Assessment 2019 (corrected 2021)

+Assessment Runs Presented North and South Otago potting surveys

+Reference Points Target: SPR {45%}

+Soft Limit: SPR22.5%

+Hard Limit: SPR {11.25%}

+Overfishing Threshold: F {SPR45%}

+Status in relation to Target Unknown

+Status in relation to Limits Soft Limit: Unlikely ($<40\%$) to be below

+Hard Limit: Very Unlikely (< 10%) to be below

+Status in relation to Overfishing Unknown